Lo mein is an Asian stir-fry of meat and vegetables with noodles mixed in. This low carb Filipino pancit recipe is a

-I must say that spaghetti squash worked quite well in place of the rice noodles.
+I must say that squash noodles worked quite well in place of the rice noodles.
 The squash complimented the cabbage perfectly.

 In fact, it’s hard to tell the difference unless one takes a close look.
 Although it has a different flavor, I actually prefer the squash because rice is very bland.

 If you've never made a Filipino pancit recipe, I highly recommend giving it a try.
 Chances are high that you'll be hooked on it.